nielsdutrievoz/nielsdutrievoz.github.io/research.md

 ### **Study 1: Antarctic Water Stable Isotopes in the Global Atmospheric Model LMDZ6: From Climatology to Boundary Layer Processes**

-During my PhD, my first study focuses on **evaluating the LMDZ6iso global atmospheric model** by comparaison with **surface snow isotopes across Antarctica**, as well as **daily precipitation and continuous water vapor isotopes** at two East Antarctic stations:
+During my PhD, my first study focuses on **evaluating the LMDZ6iso global atmospheric model** by comparaison with **surface snow isotopes across Antarctica**, as well as **daily precipitation and continuous water vapor isotopes** at two East Antarctic stations: **Dumont d'Urville** (coastal) and **Concordia** (inland).
-**Dumont d'Urville (coastal)** and **Concordia (inland)**.
 This evaluation examines **spatial, seasonal, and diurnal isotopic variations** in the model.

-Next, I analyzed the **contributions of individual processes to boundary layer water vapor isotopes**, aiming to identify the key drivers of **clear-sky isotopic daily cycles** and to explain discrepancies between **model simulations and observations**.
+Next, I analyzed the **contributions of individual processes to boundary layer water vapor isotopes**, aiming to identify the key drivers of **clear-sky isotopic daily cycles** and to explain discrepancies between model simulations and observations.

 🔹 **At Concordia**, daily isotope variations are mainly driven by **surface sublimation**.
 🔹 **At Dumont d’Urville**, they are influenced by **both surface sublimation and advection by the katabatic flow**.